teloon/notes/git/pro-git.md

 ### Sharing Tags

-By default, git doesn't tranfer tags to remote servers.
-Explicitly push tags to a shared server: `git push orign v1.4.1`.
+By default, git doesn't transfer tags to remote servers.
+Explicitly push tags to a shared server: `git push origin v1.4.1`.

 Or push all the tags at once: `git push origin --tags`.